buildbot/buildbot/master/docs/developer/www.rst

 The documentation and meaning of this name is maintained in Guanlecoja's own site. https://github.com/buildbot/guanlecoja/

 Testing Setup
 -------------

 buildbot_www uses `Karma <http://karma-runner.github.io>`_ to run the coffeescript test suite.
-This is the official test framework made for angular.js
+This is the official test framework made for angular.js.
-We dont run the front-end testsuite inside the python 'trial' test suite, because testing python and JS is technically very different.
+We don't run the front-end testsuite inside the python 'trial' test suite, because testing python and JS is technically very different.

 Karma needs a browser to run the unit test in.
 It supports all the major browsers.
 Given our current experience, we did not see any bugs yet that would only happen on a particular browser this is the reason that at the moment, only headless browser "PhantomJS" is used for testing.

 We enforce that the tests are run all the time after build.
 This does not impact the build time by a great factor, and simplify the workflow.

-In some case, this might not be desirable, for example if you run the build on headless system, without X. PhantomJS, even if it is headless needs a X server like xvfb.
+In some case, this might not be desirable, for example if you run the build on headless system, without X.
+PhantomJS, even if it is headless needs a X server like xvfb.
 In the case where you are having difficulties to run Phantomjs, you can build without the tests using the command:

 .. code-block:: none

     gulp prod --notests

 Debug with karma
 ~~~~~~~~~~~~~~~~

 ``console.log`` is available via karma.
-In order to debug the unit tests, you can
-also use the global variable ``dump``, which dumps any object for inspection in the console.
+In order to debug the unit tests, you can also use the global variable ``dump``, which dumps any object for inspection in the console.
-this can be handy to be sure that you dont let debug logs in your code to always use ``dump``
+This can be handy to be sure that you dont let debug logs in your code to always use ``dump``